 The Company's various franchised and corporate owned locations, in addition to third party companies, sell gift cards to be redeemed at the Company's corporate and franchised locations for food and beverages only.
-Proceeds from the sale of gift cards are included in gift card liability until redeemed by the gift cardholder as a method of payment for good and beverage purchases.
+Proceeds from the sale of gift cards are included in provisions until redeemed by the gift cardholder as a method of payment for good and beverage purchases.

-Based on historical redemption patterns, the Company estimates the portion of gift cards that have a remote likelihood of being redeemed and recognizes the amount in its amended and restated consolidated statements of income, except for those gift cards liabilities assumed upon a business acquisition.
+Based on historical redemption patterns, the Company estimates the portion of gift cards that have a remote likelihood of being redeemed and recognizes the amount in its consolidated statements of income.

-Due to the inherent nature of gift cards, it is not possible for the Company to determine what portion of the gift card liability will be redeemed in the next 12 months and, therefore, the entire unredeemed gift card liability is considered to be a current liability.
+Due to the inherent nature of gift cards, it is not possible for the Company to determine what portion of the provision related to gift cards will be redeemed in the next 12 months and, therefore, the entire unredeemed liability is considered to be a current liability.